sleekmountaincat/harperdb-funtimes/README.md

 * Docker container metrics, created in a custom script and sent to Prometheus via pushgateway

 ## Load Tests
-Four load test are run, each with 50 virtual concurrent users over 30 seconds.
+First, we seed the database with about 105K records (all Magic: The Gathering cards).
+Then, four load test are run, each with 50 virtual concurrent users over 30 seconds.
 We simulate:
 * inserts
 * NoSQL search by conditions
 * NoSQL search by value with wildcard
 * SQL analytics

 ## Results
-Included in each run is an artifact containing a screenshot of a Grafana dashboard showing useful metrics during the load tests, as well as the full K6 summary from each of the load tests.
+Included in each run is an artifact containing a screenshot of a Grafana dashboard visualizing collected metrics during the load tests, as well as the full K6 summary from each of the load tests.
 In the GitHub Actions run summary, you will see the Grafana dashboard, as well as a high level overview of the K6 tests.

 ## Try It
 You should be able to fork this repo, then manually execute the GitHub Action.
 You can also view previous executions in this repo [here](https://github.com/sleekmountaincat/harperdb-funtimes/actions/workflows/harperdb-load-test.yaml).